-- Gain a support network of like-minded peers
+- the opportunity to gain a support network of like-minded peers

 Development and funding

 At the beginning of the coronavirus (COVID-19) outbreak, we halted project grants to dedicate all our resources to emergency and recovery funding.
 This included our own £50m Heritage Emergency Fund, as well as funds delivered on behalf of the government in England, Wales and Northern Ireland.
-By the end of the 2020-21 financial year, we will have distributed more than £500million into the sector.
+By the end of the 2020-21 financial year, we distributed more than £400m into the sector.

 From November 2020, we began a phased reopening of National Lottery Grants for Heritage with refocused priorities.
 We want to support the sector in the medium term and build positive change across the UK's heritage.
 One of our key priorities is improving the resilience of organisations working in heritage.

 Sign up to our newsletter to get the latest updates on our funding and support programmes straight to your inbox.

 Discover more resources, useful information and updates below:

 Despite challenges during the pandemic, The Wilderness project shows how older people’s wellbeing can be improved by actively restoring and engaging with natural heritage.

 This iconic building has been brought back to life and is now inviting people to #SeeTheCityDifferently.